Ariel-Doyle/Mr-Robogers-Neighborhood/README.md

 Describe countToValue():

-Test: "It should accept a positive numerical value and return all the numbers between 0 and the input number."
+*Test: "It should accept a positive numerical value and return all the numbers between 0 and the input number."
-Code:
+Code: counttoValue(5);
-Expected Output:
+Expected Output: [0,1,2,3,4,5]

-Test: "It should accept negative values and count down all the numbers between 0 and the negative input."
+**Test: "It should accept negative values and count down all the numbers between 0 and the negative input."
 Code:
 Expected Output: